mozilla/remote-settings/docs/adr/adr_004_server_side_filtering.md

 If a record is required in different subsets, it is duplicated in each collection.

 - **Complexity**: N/A
-- **User experience**: Bad, even if a script could automate the publication of records into several collections, editors don't have a single source of truth for the content, leading to duplicated actions and data.
+- **User experience**: Bad if done by human editors, since they don't have a single source of truth for the content, leading to duplicated actions and data.
+Good in the context of server-to-server publication where a script can automate the publication of records
 - **Cost of implementation**: Low.
 Creating collections is cheap.
 - **Cost of operation**: Low.
 Clients download only the subset of data, saving bandwidth.

 ### Option 2 - Read-only mirrors